 Rather than trying to fight the pull of gravity, work on aligning your upper body so that your position will keep you from collapsing.

-However, that feeling of being behind the vertical allows your seat to come forward just enough to be a little ahead of your body.
-Just before the horse moves into the new gait, you can push your seat to the front of the saddle, line up your shoulders and let your seat absorb the jolting motion.
+However, that slight scoot forward allows your seat to be forward just enough to be a little ahead of your body.
+Before the horse moves into the new gait, you can push your seat to the front of the saddle, line up your shoulders and let your seat absorb the jolting motion.

 If you can allow your seat to be "in" the horse's movement, you will be able to keep a moving but stable upper body.
-It won't be a matter of your abs having to try to hold your torso up - it will happen without too much strength just because of the body alignment.
+There won't be as much stress on your abs trying to hold your torso up - it will happen without too much strength just because of the body alignment.